severity1/custom-amazon-bedrock-agent-action/README.md

             - Medium: Moderate problems or inefficiencies.
 Address in the near term.
             - Low: Minor issues with little impact.
 Address later.

-            Provide a concise list of key changes and any issues found, with recommendations, using the format below:
+            Provide a concise list of key changes and any issues found, with recommendations using the format below:

             Format Start